-In 2016 the legislature confirmed the decision of the voters by passing a bipartisan bill to authorize for up to 40 new charter schools.
-Authorization was provided for five years.3
+In 2016 the legislature confirmed the decision of the voters by passing a bipartisan bill SB 6194, providing authorization for up to 40 new charter schools.
+Authorization was provided for five years, until 2021.3

 Though a strong opponent of school choice, Governor Inslee allowed the bill to become law without his signature.
-In the years following 16 public charter schools have opened, serving about 4,000 students in communities around the state.
-Despite their popularity, however, state lawmakers allowed the legal authorization for new charter public schools to expire in 2021.
+In the years following, 19 public charter schools have opened, serving about 4,500 students in communities around the state.
+Despite their popularity, however, state lawmakers allowed the legal authorization to open new charter public schools to expire in 2021.